Inouye165/React-Photo-App/README.md

 ## Usage

 1. Open the application in a modern web browser
-2. Click "Select Photos Folder" to choose a directory containing photos
+2. Click "Select Photos Folder" - the folder picker will open in your Pictures folder (on supported browsers)
-3. The application will automatically scan and display thumbnails of all supported image files
+3. The application will scan and display all supported image files in chronological order
 4. Use the "Start Date" and "End Date" inputs to filter photos by date taken
-5. Filtering happens instantly as you change the dates
+5. The list updates instantly as you change dates, showing the filtered count

 ## Browser Compatibility

-- Modern browsers with support for:
-  - File API
-  - `webkitdirectory` attribute
-  - ES6+ JavaScript features
+- **Full Support**: Chrome, Edge (File System Access API - opens in Pictures folder)
+- **Basic Support**: Firefox, Safari (standard folder picker)
-  - React 19
+- **Requirements**: File API, ES6+ JavaScript, React 19

 ## Limitations

-- Due to browser security restrictions, this application only works with locally selected files
+- Due to browser security restrictions, only works with locally selected files
 - Large folders may take time to process initially
 - EXIF data reading depends on photo metadata being present
-- Fallback to file modification date if EXIF date is unavailable
+- Falls back to file modification date if EXIF date is unavailable
+- File System Access API requires user gesture and HTTPS in production

 ## Development